dotbts/BPA/documents/drafts/CollaborationFramework.md

 The administrative team SHALL collaborate with the co-chairs on some decisions as outlined in this framework.
 Where decisions are made collaboratively, the majority of co-chairs SHALL have equal weight with the majority of the administrative team.

-As of May 7, 2025, the members of the administrative team are:
+As of April 10, 2026, the members of the administrative team are:
-* Jay Davis, Bureau of Transportation Statistics
 * Justyna Goworowska, Bureau of Transportation Statistics
-* Reid Passmore, Bureau of Transportation Statistics
-* Sara Secunda, Volpe Center, USDOT
+* Nineveh O'Connell, Volpe Center, USDOT
 * Carl Fredlund, MobilityData

 This document SHALL be updated with current administrative team members when changes occur.